 Optical mapping of electrical activity in cardiac muscle.
 Wedges of ventricular muscle are isolated and perfused via a branch of a coronary artery (left), stained with a voltage-sensitive fluorescent dye, and imaged on either a transmural or epicardial (Epi) surface with an optical-mapping system.
 Fluorescence movies of electrical activity are processed to obtain traces of action potentials (APs); distribution maps of activation, repolarization, and AP duration (APD); conduction sequences and velocity; and reentry pathways (right).

 Most of the existing optical-mapping systems use a design that optically focuses the to-be-observed tissue surface onto the sensor array of a stationary camera, thus requiring direct view of the tissue surface.
 The mapping area can range from a single isolated cell to the entire heart, depending on the optics mounted in front of the camera.
 In this design, muscle contraction can change the relative position of tissue surface, introducing motion artifacts into the recorded electrophysiologic signal.
 The undesired motion artifacts are commonly eliminated by tissue immobilization with pharmacologic excitation-contraction uncoupling agents, such as cytochalasin D2,3 or blebbistatin,4 in isolated heart or tissue preparations.
 Alternative methods (eg, ratiometric imaging or signal processing) can also be used to extract useful data from signals containing motion artifacts obtained in beating hearts.
-In ...
+In creating ...